 First-time builders tend to struggle with understanding form factors and which one is the best.
 In this article, we will try to break down the main differences between the UATX and ATX and how they will impact which form-factor motherboard is the best option for you.
 Be prepared to take notes!

 UATX vs ATX

 When comparing the UATX and the ATX, there are a few things you will notice that are the same about them.
 However, the differences are a bit harder to find.
-The biggest difference comes with their dimensions:
+The biggest difference between UATX Boards and ATX Boards is their dimensions: